kronicle-tech/kronicle-docker-compose/README.md

 # Kronicle Docker Compose

-This repo contains Docker Compose files for running a demo instance of Kronicle.
+This repo contains Docker Compose files for running [Kronicle](https://kronicle.tech) on a local machine.

 In order to use this repo, you need to have [Docker for Desktop](https://www.docker.com/products/docker-desktop) installed.

-Steps to use the Docker Compose files:
+Steps to use the Docker Compose file:

 ```
 $ git clone https://github.com/kronicle-tech/kronicle-docker-compose.git